memetic-simulacrum/litjson-upm/README.md

 > The code is highly portable, which in general makes it easy to adapt for new platforms._

 ## Deltas from Source
 * Removed all tests, benchmarks, and so on - see the original for these files.
+I may add these back (with additions) after I've gotten the package where I want it.

 ## Requirements
+_Included for the relevant Unity .NET targets_
 LitJSON currently targets and supports
 * .NET Standard 2.0
 * .NET Standard 1.5